 At the end of the meal, each attendee enters a voting booth to cast his or her vote for which project to fund with the money raised from the meal that night.
 We’ll award the grant right then and there.
 Consider SOUP an experiment in civic engagement and a chance to play a role in supporting creativity in our community.

-Charlottesville SOUP is a program of New City Arts and made possible by generous community sponsors like Albemarle Baking Company, Bowerbird Bakeshop, Christ Episcopal Church, Champion Brewing Company, City Clay, Ting, Ellie Cooks, Bold Rock Hard Cider, tavola, Feast!, Festive Fare, Fleurie Restaurant, and The AV Company.
+Charlottesville SOUP is a program of New City Arts and made possible by generous community sponsors like an anonymous donor, Albemarle Baking Company, Ashley Walton, The AV Company, Blue Heron Farm, Bowerbird Bakeshop, Champion Brewing Company, City Clay, Ellie Cooks, Festive Fare, Kitchen Catering, l'etoile Catering, Maggie Stein, Tavola, Trinity Episcopal Church, and Willow Knows.

 NCAI is proud to promote these artists but accepts no responsibility for the content of their websites or any harm or injury resulting from the use of their websites.